About the Calculator

 Finally, when using the Calculator is should be noted that it is not possible to predict the future and none of the pathways that this analysis describes is an optimal or preferred route.
 The aim of this 2050 pathways analysis is to demonstrate the scale of the changes that will be required, and the choices and trade-offs which are likely to be available to us as a society.

-At present, the Irish 2050 Calculator does not include insights into the cost of selected pathways.
 When considering the pathways, it is important to also think about what would be the cost of your choices (would it require a significant change from our current energy system or require a technology that is still only in development?) and therefore what could be the most economically advantageous pathway for Ireland.

 In addition to cost, other criteria such as public acceptability, land use impacts, wider environmental impacts, practical deliverability, technological risk, international dependency, and fiscal, competitive, and socioeconomic impacts are important considerations in understanding which of the potential pathways to 2050 is most desirable and most deliverable.